pjmlp/TownGL/Readme.md

 This demo application was originally developed in C, around 1999 with OpenGL 1.1 and targed Windows systems.

-I have recoded it as a means to keep myself updated with C++11 changes, how to use OpenGL ES and target Android with the NDK.
+I have recoded it as a means to keep myself updated with the C++11/C++14 changes and how to use to target Android systems with NDK and Open GL ES.

-The graphics were kept as simple as the original one, because the main goal was to learn the said technologies.
+The graphics were kept as simple as the original one, because the main goal was to learn the said technologies and not to write a game engine.

 # Dependencies